IUPAC/WFChemCookbook/book/contributions/tec_iupac_units_excel/techniques/tec_iupac_units_excel.md

 chemistry is the IUPAC "Quantities, Units and Symbols in Physical Chemistry" (or The IUPAC Green Book). {cite:p}`Green2007`

-There is a lot of information in the exhaustive tables in the Green Book, and it covers, not surprisingly, a wide range of quantities and units across the many subdisciplines of chemistry.
-As a guide for humans to read it fine but enabling practical usage in the digital laboratory it does not, where units are almost an afterthought (IUPAC is working on a digital version of the Green Book as you read this.)
-So, enabling the use of the recommended units in chemistry has been reimagined in this [Excel spreadsheet](../files/tec_iupac_units_excel.xlsx).
+There is a lot of information in the exhaustive tables in the Green Book, and it covers, not surprisingly, a wide range of quantities and units across the many sub-disciplines of chemistry.
+As a guide for humans to read it's fine but enabling practical usage in the digital laboratory it is not, where units are almost an afterthought (IUPAC is working on a digital version of the Green Book as you read this.)
+So, enabling the use of IUPAC recommended units in chemistry has been reimagined in this [Excel spreadsheet](../files/tec_iupac_units_excel.xlsx).

 ## Using the IUPAC Units Spreadsheet
-The spreadsheet has been developed to provide the quantities and units expressed in the Green Book along with additional columns that characterise each unit and representations in some different encodings of units of measurement (see the figure below).
+The spreadsheet has been developed to provide the most common quantities and units expressed in the Green Book along with additional columns that characterise each unit and representations in some different encodings of units of measurement (see the figure below).
+The spreadsheet will be expanded with quantities and units over time and if you would like to help with its development, please let the author know ([schalk@unf.edu](mailto:schalk@unf.edu).

 ![fig1](../images/tec_iupac_units_excel_fig1.jpg)